Santa Barbara Sky FC

 Santa Barbara Sky FC is a planned American professional soccer team based in Santa Barbara, California.
-First announced in 2022, the team plans to play in USL League One beginning in 2024.
+First announced in 2022, the team plans to play in USL Championship beginning in March 2027.
+The team had originally been slated to play in USL League One beginning in 2025.

 History

 On July 12, 2022, the United Soccer League announced that Peter Moore had been granted a USL League One expansion team in Santa Barbara, to start play in the 2024 season.
-The team plans to play its matches at La Playa Stadium on the campus of Santa Barbara City College.
+Before the 2024 season could kick off, however, the team announced that they would begin play in 2025 instead.

+On June 18, 2024, the Sky announced they had signed a multi-year contract to play at Harder Stadium.

+On November 13, 2024, the United Soccer League announced that the USL Championship franchise rights held by Memphis 901 FC had been transferred to Santa Barbara Sky FC.
+The Sky would begin play in the USL Championship in 2027, opting to skip USL League One entirely.

+Colors and badge

+The club's official colors are terracotta and navy blue, representing the "local Spanish-style terracotta rooftops against the backdrop of a deep blue sky."
+The crest depicts Saint Barbara, the city's namesake.